The Group Executive Board (GEB) is responsible for the day to day running of Shaw Trust.

 Jo joined the Trust in 2015 from Ofsted where she worked as the Regional Director for the North West, and National Director for Initial Teacher Education.
 Prior to that, Jo held several secondary headships; was a National Leader of Education; led a National Support School, and Teaching School.
 Jo has also worked extensively in education strategy locally and nationally.

-Austin Hardie, Operational Managing Director – Charitable and Enterprises Activity and Operational Managing Director of Community Health and Wellbeing
+Austin Hardie, Operational Managing Director – Charitable Services and Enterprise and Operational Managing Director of Community Health and Wellbeing

 Alison Williams, Operational Managing Director – Children and Family Services